 - an evaluation of the Board, its Committees and the Executive and Non-Executive Directors;

-- a review and recommendation that the Directors stand for re-election at the conclusion of the 2020 Annual General Meeting in accordance with UK Corporate Governance Code;
+- a review and recommendation that all of the Directors, save for John Tutte who will be retiring from the Board on 15 September 2021, stand for re-election at the conclusion of the 2021 Annual General Meeting in accordance with the Code;

-- a review of the Committee’s Terms of Reference; and
+- a review of the Committee’s Terms of Reference.